Girutox/docker-learning-01-kanban-app/README.md

 This project was tested on Windows with PowerShell but should work on macOS and Linux as well.

+# Kanban App (Docker learning project)

+This repository contains a simple Kanban web application split into three services and orchestrated with Docker Compose:

+- `kanban-api`: Node/Express API that stores/retrieves boards and tasks from a PostgreSQL database.
+- `kanban-app`: Angular front-end served by Nginx.
+- `kanban-db`: PostgreSQL database with optional initialization SQL scripts.

+The compose setup is configured to make it easy to run the whole stack locally.

+## Repository structure

+Top-level folders:

+- `kanban-api/` – Express API source, database models and routes.
+- `kanban-app/` – Angular application and static web server config (nginx).
+- `kanban-db/` – database init scripts (SQL files mounted into the postgres container).

+Key files:

+- `docker-compose.yml` – orchestrates the `db`, `api` and `ui` services.
+- `kanban-api/.env` – environment variables used by the API service (port and DB connection settings).

+## Prerequisites

+- Docker and Docker Compose installed on your machine.
+- (Optional) Git to clone or pull updates.

+This project was tested on Windows with PowerShell but should work on macOS and Linux as well.

 ## Quick start (recommended)

 From the repository root run: